Arizona Cardinals Young Guns and Old Pros

 Bruce Arians knows it all starts with the veterans and he has been very pleased with the way OTAs have gone.
 He touched on the young guys gunning for a spot on the team and addressed the veterans and how they see this team forming.

 “The best thing about it was great competition every single day.
-We’re finding out more and more about the young guys, we’ve got a group of young guys that can help us.
-[The veterans] see the young guys and they see the depth that we have and they are very excited and very confident… It was a really good OTAs.”
+We’re finding out more and more about the young guys, we’ve got a group of young guys that can help us. see the young guys and they see the depth that we have and they are very excited and very confident… It was a really good OTAs.”

 As the Cardinals set to break after Thursday’s final mini-camp practice, the onus is on each individual to rest, keep in-shape, and continue to grow in their mental games.
 The responsibility also falls on the vets to make sure the young players stay steadfast with their commitments to growth.
 These veteran-rookie relationships are an integral piece to team chemistry.